 My niche?
 I write about the emotional crises that we face in our lives.
 Readers identify with my characters.
 They know them.
 They are them.
 I’m an everyday woman writing about everyday people facing not-so-everyday challenges.

 My novels are character-driven studies of marriage, parenthood, sibling rivalry, and friendship, and I’ve been blessed in having readers who buy them eagerly enough to put them on the major bestseller lists.
-One of my latest, Sweet Salt Air, is a 2013 publication.
+One of my latest, Sweet Salt Air, came out in 2013.
 Blueprints, my second novel with St. Martin’s Press, became my 22nd New York Times bestselling novel soon after its release in June, 2015.

 2015?
 Yikes.
 I didn’t think I’d live that long.
 I thought I’d die of breast cancer back in the twentieth century, like my mom.
 But I didn’t.
 I was diagnosed more than twenty years ago, had surgery and treatment, and here I am, stronger than ever and loving having authored yet another book, this one the non-fiction Uplift: Secrets From the Sisterhood of Breast Cancer Survivors.
 First published in 2001,Uplift is a handbook of practical tips and upbeat anecdotes that I compiled with the help of 350 breast cancer survivors, their families and friends.
 These survivors just … blew me away!
 They gave me the book that I wish I’d had way back when I was diagnosed.
 There is no medical information here, nothing frightening, simply practical advice from friends who’ve had breast cancer.
 The 10th Anniversary Volume of Uplift is now in print.
 And the money I’ve made on the book?
 Every cent has gone to my charitable foundation, which funds an ongoing research fellowship at Massachusetts General Hospital.
 Wow.
 Does it get any better than that?